 In Eastern indonesia, the dry season is from April to November, with the rainy season starting around the end of December, and lasting until the end of March.
 However, rainfall in Komodo and Alor, is less than in other regions of Indonesia.
 The driest months are April through September, and the sea is normally calm during this period.

 Komodo National Park

-The area of the Komodo National Park offers some of the best diving in the world, and it is a “World Heritage Site”.
+The Komodo National Park offers some of the best diving in the world, and is a “World Heritage Site”.
 There will be a fee to enter the park, and each person is responsible for paying this onboard when we enter the park area.
 The fee is approximately EUR 135 per person for a six day pass, and includes entrance to Satonda Island Reserve and Moyo Village donation.
 While this is the fee at the moment, it could increase at any time without notice.
 We try our best to keep up with the latest fee structure so that you are informed before your trip.

 Our chefs prepare all meals on-board, using the freshest of ingredients.
 The cuisine is a mix of traditional Indonesian dishes and Western favorites.
 We try our best to accommodate dietary restrictions, however, you need to let us know this in advance as we shop for provisions in Bali.

 We stock the bar with a selection of local Bintang beer and imported liquors and wines for purchase.
 Coffee, tea, drinking water and soft drinks and juices are available free of charge at any time of the day in the dining room.